benwilcock/python-cloudfoundry-demo/README.md

-# Python Cars Microservice Demo
+# Python Cloud Foundry Demo's

 The simple Python Microservice can be used to test deployment of Python applications to Pivotal Cloud Foundry (PCF) installations and [Pivotal Web Services (a.k.a PWS)](https://run.pivotal.io/).